leonavevor/mcp_travelassistant/README.md

 This avoids dependency resolution errors if someone installs or runs the project on Python 4.x while the dependencies do not declare support for it.

-4) Harmonize dependency versions across the monorepo
+### 4) Harmonize dependency versions across the monorepo

-- When merging per-server manifests, ensure shared libraries (requests, aiohttp, pydantic, etc.) are pinned consistently.
+When merging per-server manifests, ensure shared libraries (requests, aiohttp, pydantic, etc.) are pinned consistently.
 Run a dependency resolver (pip-tools, poetry) and test local execution after changes.

-Troubleshooting
+## Troubleshooting

 - If a server fails to start due to missing environment variables or API keys, check the server folder README for provider-specific instructions.
 - If you hit dependency resolution errors, run `pip check` or `poetry lock` to see conflicts and adjust the root manifest accordingly.

-Contributing
+## Contributing

 - Fork the repository, create a feature branch, and open a pull request against the main branch.
 - Keep changes focused: if you're changing dependencies, update `pyproject.toml`/`requirements.txt` and add a short rationale in the PR summary.
 - Run tests locally and ensure linting passes before opening a PR.

-License
+## License

-- See the `LICENSE` file in the repository root.
+See the `LICENSE` file in the repository root.

-Acknowledgements
+## Acknowledgements

-- This repository is a learning / POC project showcasing modular service layouts, simple orchestration, and packaging considerations for small multi-service Python projects.
+This repository is a learning / POC project showcasing modular service layouts, simple orchestration, and packaging considerations for small multi-service Python projects.

-Contact
+## Contact

-- For questions or help, open an issue in this repository with details about your environment and the problem you're encountering.
+For questions or help, open an issue in this repository with details about your environment and the problem you're encountering.

---

-(Developer notes: if you want, I can also help consolidate per-server `pyproject.toml` files into the root `pyproject.toml`, harmonize `requests` versions across the repo, and adjust the `python` range to `">=3.12.1,<4.0"` to avoid the `openapi-pydantic` compatibility issue.)